Bloc/Webflow-BlocJams-Screencasts/02-designing-the-home-page-and-top-navigation-bar.md

 </video>
 </center>

 Building the page shown in the video above would require a lot of custom HTML and CSS code.
 As you'll see from these short videos, we can accomplish the same results much more efficiently with Webflow.
+Before you begin, download [this zip file](https://bloc-books.s3.amazonaws.com/webflow/assets/BlocJams_Assets.zip) of images we'll be using throughout this tutorial.

 Let's jump to it and change the background color on our site:

 <center>
 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-2.mp4" type="video/mp4">